Retiring on Hilton Head

 In addition to Independent Living communities, Assisted Living, Skilled Care Living, and Memory Care Living is available.
 The parents of some of our retirees reside in these facilities.
 Something to consider is if a facility can migrate a resident from independent to assisted to skilled nursing.
 Someone in assisted living is likely to need to move to skilled nursing, and the state laws governing skilled nursing are stringent, so some facilities are not qualified to provide it.
 The last thing a senior wants is to be moved into a new venue with new people, leaving behind their friends and favorite care givers.
 If you or a loved one will be entering assisted living or skilled nursing, it's imperative you see a lawyer that specializes in Medicade compliant trusts, and if you are a veteran or un-remarried spouse of a veteran who was on active duty in time of conflict, you need to look into veteran's benefits for assisted living - the benefits are quite generous.
 A VA compliant trust may also be something to look into.

 For those requiring assisted living there is every conceivable level of assisted living available on Hilton Head, including facilities where one can start with minimal assistance and, over time, move up to more assistance.
 You can rent or own a cottage, apartment, suite or whatever suits you.
 There are facilities that specialize in Alzheimer's patient care.
 Some can provide 24 hour care.
 Residents usually can prepare and eat their own meals, eat in a common dining room with other residents, or be served meals in their residence.
+It may be important to know if they provide medication administration - a mistake in taking medication could be very serious.
 Many provide van transportation to shops and events.
 The variations are almost endless and there are many facilities, as listed below.
 There have been many horror stories published about problems with "nursing homes" and assisted living facilities, but most are very legitimate and financially stable.
 Here are some sources of information to help you choose a facility: www.carf.org https://www.ahcancal.org/ncal/Pages/index.aspx.
 Many books are available on the subject.

 Some of the facilities listed below are Independent Living Facilities, some provide Assisted Living, including memory care, and some can provide both.
 Click on any colored name for the appropriate web site.